Getting Started

 Initial Setup

-(or your configured port).
-You'll need to complete the initial setup process below.1.
-Instance Configuration
+After installation, access Backrest at http://localhost:9898 (or your configured port).
+You'll need to complete the initial setup process below.

 Instance ID

-- A unique identifier for your Backrest installation
+- A unique identifier for your Backrest installation.

-- Used to distinguish snapshots from different Backrest instances
+- Used to distinguish snapshots from different Backrest instances.

 Authentication

-- Set your username and password during first launch
+- Set your username and password during first launch.

-- To reset credentials: delete the
+- To reset credentials, delete the

-- Windows:
+~/.config/backrest/config.json - Windows:

 %appdata%\backrest\config.json